trco/django-bootstrap-modal-forms/README.rst

 Opening an issue
 ****************
-When reproting an issue for ``django-bootstrap-modal-forms`` package, please prepare a publicly available repository having the issue you are reporting.
-The clear reproduce is the optimal way towards reoslution.
+When reporting an issue for ``django-bootstrap-modal-forms`` package, please prepare a publicly available repository having the issue you are reporting.
+The clear reproduce is the optimal way towards resolution.

 Contribute
 **********